 Two to six students share typical hotel rooms with private baths.

 Our village is inland and mountainous.
 Students stay in groups of 2-3 with local families in basic, but friendly, homes.
 Meals are all communal as a group and all homes are in very close proximity to one another.
 Potable water and showers are available throughout the stay here.

 Our final stop in Fiji is our beach-side hotel.
-Students stay 2-4 per room with private baths, hot showers, and a pool.
+Students stay 2-4 per room with private baths, hot showers, and ocean views.